Markel and Wottge Open Space Plan

 I attended one of the sessions-in-parks and voice my safety concern of no on-site parking at either location.
 While it is convenient that both locations have large parking lots on the opposite side of a perimeter street, expecting vehicle visitors to walk across Aspen and Sheridan is the City accepting serious injuries and fatalities.
 Sheridan is a pedestrian unfriendly 4 lane speedway; when the Dillon development is occupied, Aspen will become equally busy and dangerous.
 The reality of these two open space areas is the norm will not be hoards of vehicles descending upon them.
 For Wattage which already has a vehicle driveway entry, how about a 10-12 vehicle gravel lot surrounded by a split rail fence (to prevent overflow vehicles from expanding the parking area)?
 Something similar for Markel.
 I agree that large paved parking lots would be out of place for these "open space" properties, but small rustic lots would be a major safety feature for typical vehicle user loads.

-Robert Williams asked 8 months ago
+Robert Williams asked over 1 year ago

 Thank you for reaching out with your concerns.
 I'd like to direct you to the public comments regarding this matter, which have been extensively discussed during the planning process.
 We truly value the feedback of our community and have worked diligently to ensure a comprehensive plan.
 The Wottge Plan has been designed with flexibility in mind.
 If in the future it becomes apparent that additional parking is necessary, there is a provision to incorporate it.
 Should this need arise, it will include a public process to ensure all voices are heard.
 For further details about our ongoing vehicular assessments, please see the note on the plan, which discusses our continued vehicle counts.
 These counts play a crucial role in determining whether the implementation of a vehicular light or possibly a HAWK light is needed.
 As for the situation on Markel, I'd like to highlight that there is available parking at the park.
 Additionally, we are installing a flashing crosswalk to ensure the safety of pedestrians and ease of access.
 Again, thank you for your engagement, and we are always here to address any further questions or concerns.